-If one asks those sort of questions five times – and that is not a hard and fast rule – we are likely to reach a point of having a far clearer sense of the interest a particular outcome will serve.
+If one asks those sorts of questions five times – and that is not a hard and fast rule – we are likely to reach a point of having a far clearer sense of the interest a particular outcome will serve.

 Related: The Benefits of Friendship